Replica of canon overlooking battlefield near Kimberley in Northwest Province.

 Fancy a holiday with a difference, with captivating historic sites, beautiful beaches and wild bushland?
 South Africa’s Battlefields has all this and more, and despite its name, you’ll get the chance to balance up a day of hard-hitting sightseeing with spectacular, peaceful views and a glorious coastline.
-The area got its name from the bloody wars fought between the British, Boer and Zulu warriors in the late 19th century.
+The area got its name from the bloody wars fought between the British, Boer and Zulu warriors in the late nineteenth century.
 Today, you’ll find over 82 museums, remembrance sights and historic forts dotted across the area.

 All this gives The Battlefields an undeniably haunting feel, with a heavy curtain of silence across many points, peppered with scattered military relics from a bygone age and cairns for fallen fighters.
 But all this is countered with the supreme natural beauty of the land, with its soaring mountains, sweeping bushland and blue skies.
 You’ll find many lodges in this spellbinding backdrop, often run by Zulu people, giving travellers a peaceful spot to unwind, complete with pools and terraces overlooking the jaw-dropping plains.